thheller/calva-cljs-testbed/README.md

                             :after-load calva-cljs.extension/after-load}}}}
 ```

+We set the `main` property in `package.json` to `"lib/main.js"`.

-And we make the import of the cljs-lib in `foo.ts` look like `const cljsLib = require("cljs-lib")`, then the extension works, the "Hello World" command works, we can connect the repl to the JS runtime, and we can call `cljsLibTestFunction` from the repl and it works.
+We make the import of the cljs-lib in `foo.ts` look like `const cljsLib = require("cljs-lib")`, then the extension works, the "Hello World" command works, we can connect the repl to the JS runtime, and we can call `cljsLibTestFunction` from the repl and it works.

 The caveat with this method is that we won't have hot reloading (or any reloading) of the cljs-lib code.